 With spectacular scenery, abundant wildlife, and the freedom to explore the unexpected, embrace your curiosity and make Route 97 your next road trip.

 Route 97 is the longest continuous north-south highway in North America, stretching from Weed, CA to Mile Zero of the Alaska Highway at Dawson Creek, BC.
-The Interior Cascades is a cross-border section of the highway that starts in Wenatchee, WA and extends up to Cache Creek, BC.
+The Columbia Cascades is a cross-border section of the highway that starts in Wenatchee, WA and extends up to Cache Creek, BC.
 This central corridor is full of beauty and adventure, and these are our 10 reasons you should make it your next road trip.

 1. A Warm Welcome

 Feel the warmth of the sunshine as you roll down the windows and blast your road trip playlist.
 There will be plenty of opportunities to soak up the sun as you explore the region, from Canada’s only desert to the sandy beach of Shuswap Lake.
 Don’t forget your sunscreen!

 The sun-soaked valleys, rolling hills, and temperate climate make for ideal conditions to grow an array of grape varietals.
 Road trip through the Okanagan Valley as it boasts the most wineries in the country, and stop by Oliver, the Wine Capital of Canada.
 From international award-winning operations to grassroots boutique vineyards, you’re sure to find your new favourite bottle on and around Route 97.
 Let this Okanagan Wine Map guide the way.